Buying a used car: 10 things to check

 7. Check the car’s history

-A vehicle’s history is easy to check online for free simply by using the registration plate.
-This gives you insight into the car’s MOT history and the number of previous owners.
-It can reveal past accidents that may have caused structural damage to the car, too.
+A vehicle’s MOT history is easy to check online for free simply by using the registration plate.
+This gives you insight into maintenance that might be due soon (check if there were any advisories at the previous MOT) and the number of previous owners.

 8. Work out insurance costs

-Insurance quotes are based on a number of factors, including where you live and the performance of the car in question, so checking the cost of cover before you purchase could save an unpleasant surprise later on.
+Insurance quotes are based on a number of factors, including where you live, your profession and the performance of the car in question.
+So checking the cost of cover before you purchase could save an unpleasant surprise later on.

-For example, where older cars may have a lower cost of repair, they could also be considered a higher risk – all of which feeds into your monthly insurance bill.
+For example, where older cars may have a lower cost of repair, they could also be considered a higher risk – all of which feeds into your annual insurance premium.
 Read our guide to saving money on car insurance for further advice.

 9. Think about the purpose of the car

 When most people think of buying a new car, their mind automatically wanders to their ideal set of wheels.
 As nice as it would be to own a sports car, can you really afford it?
-And is it actually going to suit your lifestyle?
+And will it actually suit your lifestyle?

 Before splurging on the car you think you want, take a step back and pull together your list of ‘must haves’.
 What is essential in your new car?
 And what will you use it for?

-For example, larger cars come at a higher cost, including for fuel and maintenance, so choosing the correct car for you can save you money.
+For example, larger cars come at a higher cost, including for fuel and maintenance, so choosing the correct car for your needs can save you money.

 10. Buy at the right time for the best deals